Small Rural Partnership Support

 1. Organizations new to the Small Rural Partnership Support grant category must submit a formal request to enter the grant program by email to your program director prior to applying for Small Rural Partnership Support.
 The email should outline how the organization meets the grant eligibility requirements.

-2. Register to use the Online Grants System.
+2. Register to use the Online Grants System as an individual or on behalf of an organization to receive a username and password.
+Individuals who represent organizations should get their own, individual accounts and not share or “pass down” the username or password among staff.
 You are strongly advised to register well in advance to the application deadline.
 Anyone registering close to the deadline date can expect delays in the processing of their grant application.

 3. Log in to the Online Grants System to complete your “Organization” profile and begin an application for a Small Rural Partnership Support grant.